 Tuesday, December 12, 2023

-A tribune to Gary Crippen
+A tribute to Gary Crippen

 What a treat it was for me to attend the funeral of Gary Crippen yesterday.
 Of course, I am sad for his passing and the hole that his absence will create for his family.
 And the huge hole for the world.
 But going to the funeral brought back so many wonderful memories of going to the Crippen house while I was in High School.